-Parents will be informed of any minor accident or injury sustained by a pupil, and any first aid treatment given, on the same day, or as soon as reasonably practicable by receipt of the accident recording form, sent home at the end of the school day.
-A copy is retained by the school.
-In addition parents are notified of any head bump injuries and treatment given by telephone or answerphone message, with text messages only used as a last resort, where contact cannot be made during the school day.
-This is followed-up with the accident recording form being sent home with the child at the end of the school day.
+Parents will be informed of any minor accident or injury sustained by a pupil, and any first aid treatment given, on the same day, or as soon as reasonably practicable by receipt of an email generated through the input of data into the Medical Tracker system.
+In addition, parents are notified of any concerning head bump injuries and treatment given by telephone or answerphone message.
+Where contact cannot be made during the school day a letter will also be sent home with the child.
+This is followed-up with the accident recording email being sent on the day of the injury via Medical Tracker.